ajedkrap/benefide-test/README.md

 # benefide-test
-This repos means to fulfilled Nutech technical test
+This repos means to fulfilled benefide technical test